 Within the welcome email, start by saying hello and then link out to other relevant platforms, such as social media, that they might be interested in.
 You might also want to link to your services pages, so they can see what you’re offering.

 “Using email automation, you’ll be able to design a welcome email to automatically send to someone as soon as their address is added to your mailing lists.
 This is important for if they’re handing it over online, or physically within your practice.
 Don’t forget to review “you’re welcome” email monthly to ensure it’s up to date and accurate,” explains Tina Goodwin, a content manager for Ox Essays.

 #4 – Sharing Social Proof

-Just like any other business in the world, people rely on the testimonials and reviews of others before investing in a product or service.
+Like any other business globally, people rely on the testimonials and reviews of others before investing in a product or service.
 While slightly different, the same logic applies to medical practices.

 #5 – An Accurate Email

-This is a type of email which covers all forms of email in this list and any others you may be sending.
-If you’re a patient and you’re reading emails full of typos and grammatical mistakes, you’re not going to put your trust in practice who can’t write properly, and you’ll probably end up taking your business elsewhere.
+This type of email covers all forms of email in this list and any others you may be sending.
+If you’re a patient and you’re reading emails full of typos and grammatical mistakes, you’re not going to put your trust in practice which can’t write properly, and you’ll probably end up taking your business elsewhere.

 If you doubt the professionalism and accuracy of your writing skills, here are some online tools that can help;